The Jaylon Smith Experience: Back on Top, and Bringing the Cowboys with Him

 Smith believes he was destined for it.

 He points to an ability to relate to any player of any race from any background, having grown up on the south side of Ft.
 Wayne, Indiana, the rough side, before attending a Catholic high school and Catholic college.
 In frigid Indiana winters, kids either hooped or bowled—he did both.
-Smith calls himself a Kevin Garnett-like threat on the court, with the ability to run the floor, and he knows he'd be in the NBA right now if he was five inches taller.
+Smith calls himself a Kevin Garnett-like threat on the court—with the ability to run the floor, mind you.
+He knows he'd be in the NBA right now if he was five inches taller.
 At the lanes?
 Smith owns a 210 average, and when he's informed that rookie Shaquem Griffin can bowl too, Smith assures, "I'd kick his ass."

 No wagyu will distract Smith from the reality he once worked at Burger King to pay for his own gas in high school.